EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 can help humans review things they may not have the time to look into, and also help us spot difficult to notice issues.

-- 11:30 [Riccardo Brasca](https://webusers.imj-prg.fr/~riccardo.brasca/) (University of Paris Cité), maintenance of Lean's mathlib and the Liquid tensor experiment <!--30'-60'-->
+- 15:00 [Riccardo Brasca](https://webusers.imj-prg.fr/~riccardo.brasca/) (University of Paris Cité), maintenance of Lean's mathlib and the Liquid tensor experiment <!--30'-60'-->

-- 12:30 CLAS lunch time

-- 14:00 [Artur Korniłowicz](http://math.uwb.edu.pl/~arturk/) (University of Bialystok), the Mizar mathematical library [online] <!--60'-120'-->

-- 15:00 [Anne Baanen](https://www.cs.vu.nl/~tbn305/) (Vrije Universiteit Amsterdam), typeclasses in Lean and their impact on maintainability and refactoring <!--30'?-->

-- 15:30 coffee break
+- 15:30 CLAS coffee break

 - 16:00 [Reuben Rowe](https://pure.royalholloway.ac.uk/portal/en/persons/reuben-rowe(70354339-7bc5-475d-b8d5-7fa95114d851).html) (Royal Halloway University of London), Refactoring OCaml

-- 17:00 [André Freitas](http://andrefreitas.org/) (University of Manchester), TBA
+- 16:30 [André Freitas](http://andrefreitas.org/) (University of Manchester), TBA

+- 17:00

+- 17:30

 - 18:00 end